citp/privacy-policy-historical/z/ze/zer/zerista.com.md

-> *The following text is extracted and transformed from the zerista.com privacy policy that was archived on 2016-04-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160412065415id_/http%3A//zerista.com/about/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zerista.com privacy policy that was archived on 2016-08-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160822235922id_/http%3A//zerista.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Zerista
+# Privacy Policy - Zerista

+“Zerista” is a trade name used by Jackrabbit Systems, Inc.  Zerista software and services are a product line offered by Jackrabbit Systems, Inc.  All references herein to Zerista refer to Jackrabbit Systems, Inc.

-The Zerista site, www.Zerista.com and any related web services delivered by Zerista on partner sites (“Site”), are owned and operated by Zerista, Inc. (“Zerista”).
+The Zerista site, www.Zerista.com and any related web services delivered by Zerista on partner sites (“Site”), are owned and operated by JackRabbit Systems, Inc. (“Zerista”).

 Zerista is committed to maintaining your confidence and trust with respect to the information we collect from you.
 This privacy policy sets forth the information we collect about you, how we use this information, and the choices you have about how we use such information.
 Your use of the Site and our use of the personal information you provide to us is subject to the terms of this privacy policy and our Terms of Use.